kbkm-langagedha/budayalangagedha/README.md

 # Laravel 10 And Bootstrap 5 Starter Kit

-This is a starter kit for Laravel projects, featuring laravel UI for backend framework, Bootstrap 5 as the front-end framework, DataTable Yajra for enhanced data tables, and Laravel Spatie for role and permission management.
-The project also includes a dynamic menu generated from the database.
+This is a project cultural archive website created to document and preserve cultural advancement objects in Ngada, especially in Langagedha Village.
+The name "Bata Langa" means "gateway," which symbolizes this website as a link between the wider community and the cultural wealth in Langagedha.

 ## Features